The coming methane age – will it ever end?

 It’s an oil product – they said – and so it pollutes too.
 We should go for something really clean – they said – something that does not pollute at all.
 That gave rise to what we call today the various green movements and to renewable energy as we know it.
 The problem – they all work but they firstly require us to change our way of life (which we don’t want) and secondly cost an arm and a leg (and our sanity).

 Time for something else then.
 And Methane is just here when we need it.
 Methane, as we know quite well, has been around since the dawn of time.
 But it always had a niche role.
 Heating and power production.
-Vehicles are being fuelled with LNG for almost 30 years now and with Methane even longer but especially the LNG applications have remained on the very exotic side.
+Vehicles have been fuelled with LNG for almost 30 years now and with Methane even longer but especially the LNG applications have remained on the very exotic side.

 This is different now as LNG and its gaseous form Methane starts to become a mainstream fuel for – well – everything.
 And here it is – the paradigm change.
 Methane invades every aspect of our daily lives – where is the end?
 As this happens the more daring among us begin to imagine a world without Middle Distillates.
-And without Heavy Fuels, and without coal, and, and, and …
+And without Heavy Fuels, and coal, and, and, and …

 Methanisation of the planet sure will yield peculiar results at every turn and twist.
-And it sure will not do away with Diesel, gasoline and all the other stuff that gives us thermodynamics and movement.
+And it sure will not do away with Diesel, gasoline, and all the other stuff that gives us thermodynamics and movement.
 But it will eat into the market shares of all of them reducing them to the niche fuels while Methane itself takes center stage.

 What are the drivers?
 Methane is much, much, much cleaner to burn than any other mainstream primary thermal energy source.
 Yaaaawn.
 I think that has not been news for you.
 OK, just did not want to omit it because no matter how many times we hear it, it’s the most significant advantage it has over all others.